-PREREQUISITE: CIS 255 with a minimum grade of "C" and exemption from placement testing or appropriate placement scores in reading.
+PREREQUISITE: CIS 255 with a minimum grade of "C" and exempted by scores or appropriate placement scores in reading or successful completion of required developmental courses.

 This course is a second course of a sequence using the Java programming language.
 Topics include: Sun's Swing GUI components, JDBC, JavaBeans, RMI, servlets, and Java media framework.
 Upon completion, the student will be able to demonstrate knowledge of the topics through programming projects and appropriate exams.